snalahi/Python-Classes-and-Inheritance/README.md

 #### The superclass is the class that we are inheriting from.
 The subclass is the class where we are inheriting to.
 For instance, Pet is a superclass of Dog or Cat subclasses.

+#### Testing a class definition involves creating instances, and invoking methods on those instances.

+#### `assert` keyword - The python assert keyword tests if a condition is true.
+If a condition is false, the program will stop with an optional message.